CouncilofLorien/counciloflorien.github.io/docs/emended/metd-emended.md

 Only your opponent can receive marshalling points from defeating a manifestation of a Dragon that you played.
 If you defeat a Dragon manifestation that you played, it is removed from the game and no one receives its marshalling points.

 {: .note }
-> **Clarification:** <ins>If you defeat the attack from a Dragon manifestation, you get kill marshalling points from the manifestation as if you had defeated a creature.</ins>
+> **Clarification:** If you defeat the attack from a Dragon manifestation, you get kill marshalling points from the manifestation as if you had defeated a creature.[^crf-terms-dragons]
 >
-> **Clarification:** <ins>If a Ringwraith player defeats an attack from a Dragon faction, remove the Dragon from play.
-That player does not receive its marshalling points.</ins>
+> **Clarification:** If a Ringwraith player defeats an attack from a Dragon faction, remove the Dragon from play.
+That player does not receive its marshalling points.[^mele-factions]
 >
-> **Clarification:** <ins>If a hero company defeats an attack by a Ringwraith’s Dragon faction, the hero player receives its marshalling points as kill marshalling points.</ins>
+> **Clarification:** If a hero company defeats an attack by a Ringwraith’s Dragon faction, the hero player receives its marshalling points as kill marshalling points.[^mele-mp]
 >
-> **See:** <ins>[_MELE_, Standard Rules, Combat, Trophies](/original/rulebooks/the-lidless-eye/#trophies): Defeated Dragon manifestations can be used as trophies, including Dragon factions.</ins>
+> **See:** [_MELE_, Standard Rules, Combat, Trophies](/original/rulebooks/the-lidless-eye/#trophies): Defeated Dragon manifestations can be used as trophies, including Dragon factions.[^crf-terms-trophies]

 If at any time an attack from a manifestation of a unique Dragon is defeated or if the manifestation is otherwise removed from the game: